InstallerLegacy/virtualhub.eu.org/docs/1970s/1970/adss-15/simh/index.md

 ![D](./adss-15-SIMH-2.webp)

 That's it!
 We used !
 ADSS-15.
 We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `adss-15.sh` with the following content:

 ```bash
 #!/bin/bash